 (4) If a Water Board receives, before the commencement day, a notice in accordance with the WB Act section 89(1) (as in force when the notice was received by the Water Board) but does not before the commencement day refer a decision referred to in the notice to a Land Valuation Tribunal as an appeal, on and after the commencement day the Water Board must refer the decision to refuse to extend time to the State Administrative Tribunal for a review as if the notice were a notice served on the Water Board under the WB Act section 89(1).

+9 On the date as at which this compilation was prepared, the Public Sector Reform Act 2010 s.
+89 had not come into operation.
+It reads as follows:

+89. Various references to “Minister for Public Sector Management” amended

+(1) This section amends the Acts listed in the Table.

+(2) In the provisions listed in the Table delete “Minister for Public Sector Management” and insert:

+Public Sector Commissioner

+Table